smart-data-models/data-models/specs/warning_message_new_spec.md

     - For those properties which can be measured include `Units:'(units)'` where (units) is the description of the units i.e. meters
     - Include also, when available the list of allowed values

+ A example:
+ ...
+ "properties":{
+   "property1":{
+     "type": "string",
+     "description": "Property.
+Model:'http://schema.org/property1'.
+Units:'meters'.
+This is the description of property one.
+Its allowed values are (value1, value2, value3)", "enum": ["value1", "value2", "value3"]
+   },
+   "refProperty2":{
+     "type": "string",
+     "format": "uri",
+     "description": "Relationship.
+This is the refrence to another Entity property2", "enum": ["value1", "value2", "value3"]
+   },
+   ...